 - The more time you use "you" words in your sales messages, the more they get read.

 - Conversely, the more you use "we" words - like us, our and ours - the less interested people are.

 Marketing is like real life.
 In real life, don't you hate people who boast and talk about themselves?
 Don't you prefer people who talk to you about you and your interests?
 It's the same in selling.

 So, even if this sounds a bit basic, go through your sales and marketing messages - in whatever medium - and do a "me/you" count.

-If the "you" words don't outgun the "me" words two to one - you need to change things.
+If the "you" words don't outgun the "me" words two to one - you need to change your copy.

 I looked at the welcome page of one leading marketer and found in less than 150 words there was not one "you" word".
 But there were seventeen selfish "we" words, starting with that old friend "About us".

 I then spent a bit of time going through some more websites.
 The overwhelming majority focus on the company, not the customer.
 They almost all base their approach on that deadening phrase "About us" and the content of most welcome pages is inward-looking and boastful "We are the leading, etc" stuff.

 Sell the benefits

-Now, I realise people want to be reassured that they're dealing with a good firm - but only after they've been sold on the benefits you offer.
+Now, I realise that people want to be reassured that they're dealing with a good firm - but only after they've been sold on the benefits you offer.